binwiederhier/ntfy/docs/faq.md

 about 0-1% of battery in 17h of use (on my phone).
 There has been a ton of testing and improvement around this.
 I think it's pretty decent now.

+## Paid plans?
+I thought it was open source?
+All of ntfy will remain open source, with a free software license (Apache 2.0 and GPLv2).
+If you'd like to self-host, you can (and should do that).
+The paid plans I am offering are for people that do not want to self-host, and/or need higher limits.

 ## What is instant delivery?
 [Instant delivery](subscribe/phone.md#instant-delivery) is a feature in the Android app.
 If turned on, the app maintains a constant connection to the server and listens for incoming notifications.
 This consumes additional battery (see above),